rdevaul/solhack/README.md

 	Burning tokens from account 2qCeEX17Ho9MLtZv7ps1aBeUvQYtXGv8jaV9RX1kQ3jS, receiving tokens into account 88UkgA9epNEKhEbjK3Xo3hCB3o14QkW1QCMFuBjq7RZS
 	error: send transaction: error: send transaction: RPC response error -32002: Transaction simulation failed: Attempt to load a program that does not exist
-### Fixes to Broken Solana Foundation Code
+### Fixes to Solana Program Library Code

-So, after much wailing and gnashing of teeth, I fixed this.
-Here is the saga:
+It turns out that there are problems with the current state of the SPL repo, at least with respect to `spl-token-upgrade-cli`.
+It is a long story but here are the salient points:

-I confirmed that the cargo-installed `spl-token-upgrade-cli` program references an undeployed Solana program.
-Well, crap.
+I confirmed that the cargo-installed `spl-token-upgrade-cli` references an undeployed Solana program ID for the `token-upgrade` program, at least on the main network.

-No problem, I thought.
-I'll just build from source, deploy my own version of the `token-upgrade` program (see below), and then when I build the CLI from source it will reference the correct thing.
+To address this, I built the `token-upgrade` program from source, and deployed my own version to the main net (see below), and then built the CLI from source so that it would reference my deployed program.

-Yeah.
+I built and deployed the `token-upgrade` program successfully, though successful deployment required a commercial RPC gateway, because the free `https://api.mainnet-beta.solana.com/` was not reliable enough to complete the deployment.

-I did that, and the result was a program that panics due to some horrible Rust type conversion fiasco, presumably due to changes in the underlying Solana libraries.
-And after reaching out to the original maintainers and geting a reference to a pull request that, after application, didn't fix the problem, I did something even more
+However, the version of `spl-token-upgrade-cli` that I built from the `main` branch of the repo panics when processing Solana addresses passed to it on the command line, apparently due to to some horrible Rust type conversion fiasco.

-horible: I hacked the CLI to hard-code the addresses for the `create-escrow` function.
+And after reaching out to the original maintainers and geting a reference to a pull request that, and after application of that pull request didn't fix the problem, I did something even more horible: I hacked the CLI source to hard-code the addresses for the `create-escrow` function.
 The result, when I run it, is:

 	original_mint: 5bPiJLZ9sy4x7hEd5VsarMhCZzcnC1k4xY7CieGBr1Xx